 - Duration of each clip is shown in the Ingest Dialog Thumbnail View.
 You can thus know the total size of the clips before initiating the transfer.

 - The total duration, file size, and number of clips (Clip Count) of all selected clips in the Ingest Dialog box is displayed.
 Thus the size of all selected items before ingesting the items is known.

 - The column width of the Create Cloud Dialog when downloading Unassociated Metadata and Tagging Template is remembered.

-- Previous versions of Prelude remembered the last state of the Transcode option in the Ingest dialog.
-This sometime lad to unwanted transcodes on subsequent ingests.
-In the latest version of Prelude CC, there is a new preference under Edit > Preferences > Ingest, that enables you to choose whether the Transcode Checkbox state is sticky or not between Prelude launches.
+- Previous versions of Prelude remembered the last state of the Transcode option.
+This sometimes led to unwanted transcodes on subsequent ingests.
+(The Transcode option is available when you transfer ingested files to a specific Destination).
+In the latest version of Prelude CC, there is a new preference under Edit > Preferences > Ingest > Keep Transcode checkbox sticky, that enables you to choose whether the Transcode option is sticky or not between Prelude launches.

 - Previous versions of Prelude applied metadata to the primary destination and ignored all additional destinations.
 Now, the minimum metadata is applied to all destinations during ingestion.
 This especially helps users who have taken advantage of Prelude’s API’s around Ingesting to create customized workflows and metadata setting.